reddec/layout/README.md

 * `git`: (v1.3.1+) preferred git mode (same as in [cli](#new)): `auto` (default), `native`, `embedded`

 > Hint: you may use air-gap deployment in case you stored bare repository somewhere locally.

+Since v1.4.0 it's possible to define overlay in the current directory `.layout.yaml`.
+Content from this file will be merged on top of global config.

 Example: